etkecc/honoroit/README.md

 * `invite` - invite yourself into the customer 1:1 room
 * `start MXID` - start a conversation with a MXID from the honoroit (like a new thread, but initialized by operator), eg: `!ho start @user:example.com`
 * `count MXID` - count a request from MXID and their homeserver, but don't actually create a room or invite them
+* `config` - show all config options
+* `config KEY` - show specific config option and its current value
+* `config KEY VALUE` - update value of the specific config option

 ## Configuration